MatejGolian/accessibilityOverlay/README.md

 ctrl::AccessibilityOverlay.stopSpeech() ; Stops SAPI (does not do anything in case of NVDA, since that's not needed)
 ```
 ### Firing Custom Functions
- When creating elements such as buttons and tabs, you can optionally supply the names of functions that will be executed either when the given control receives focus or once its activated.
-These 2 functions are always the 2 last parameters expected by the constructor method and once they get triggered, the calling object is automatically passed on to them as a parameter.
+When creating elements such as buttons and tabs, you can optionally supply the names of functions that will be executed either after the given control receives focus or once its activated.
+These functions are always the last parameters expected by the constructor and the calling object is automatically passed on to them as a parameter.
+Tab objects only support firing functions on focus, while buttons support firing functions on activation as well.
 For instance, here is how to create an overlay with a button that fires user defined functions:
 ```
 #include accessibilityOverlay.ahk ; Include the overlay classes in the script